jenkinsci/datadog-plugin/README.md

 Check out the [development document][17] for tips on spinning up a quick development environment locally.

-## Manual Testing
+## Manual testing

-In order to keep track of some testing procedures for ensuring proper functionality of the Datadog Plugin on Jenkins, there is a [testing document][17].
+To keep track of testing procedures for ensuring proper functionality of the Datadog Plugin on Jenkins, there is a [testing document][17].

 [1]: https://plugins.jenkins.io/datadog
 [2]: http://updates.jenkins-ci.org/download/war/1.580.1/jenkins.war